alexkn/node-red-contrib-valetudo/README.md

 ## valetudo-map-png

-A node to convert Valetudo map_data to a png image wich can be send to a dashboard template node.
+A node to convert Valetudo map_data (JSON string) to a png image which can be send to a dashboard template node.

 Input should be an mqtt node from topic `valetudo/rockrobo/map_data`.